 It’s been almost 15 years since the 9/11 attacks.
 This was a devastating and tragic period of time for American history in particular and a widening rift for those most affected, in general.
-Sermons (such as Carter Conlon’s post-9/11 service), music (Tori Amos wrote “I Can’t See New York” in 2002), and most significantly, popular books (eg., Sam Harris’ End of Faith in 2004) also emerged to bring about a new conversation on fundamentalism, fanaticism, and religion that would later start a whole new breed of secularists.
-In other words, we would come to see “the decade of atheism.”
+Sermons (such as Carter Conlon’s post-9/11 service), music (Tori Amos wrote “I Can’t See New York” in 2002), and most significantly, popular books (Sam Harris’ End of Faith in 2004) also emerged to bring about a new conversation on fundamentalism, fanaticism, and religion that would later start a whole new breed of secularists.
+We would come to see “the decade of atheism.”

 Now, I’m not sure why tragedies lead people to unbelief; it’s a strange corollary.
 From multiple testimonies I have gathered from unbelievers, tragic events seem to be tied one way or another to their disbelief in God.
 Divorces, death, great misfortune (like Job), suffering, abandonment and betrayal all sit on the shoulders of humanity.
 Some men are born blind, after all.
 “Rabbi, who sinned, this man or his parents, that he was born blind?”
 (John 9:1)